cicsdev/cics-banking-sample-application-cbsa/src/Z-OS-Connect-Payment-Interface/README.md

-# Payments Interface panel utilising Z/OS Connect EE
+# Payments Interface panel utilising Z/OS Connect

 The project is written in Java with Spring Boot, with Thymeleaf templates powering the web pages.